2.1 Acids

 VI.
 On the basis of ionisation of acid

-Strong acids: The acids that undergo almost complete ionisation in an aqueous solution, thereby producing high concentration of H+ (aq) ions are called strong acids.
+Strong acids: The acids that undergo almost complete ionisation in an aqueous solution, thereby producing high concentration of (aq) ions are called strong acids.

 Note: Any acid having a degree of ionisation of 30% or above is a strong acid.